 What Is The Main Purpose Of Machine Learning?

-The main objectives of machine learning are helps computers learn from past experience (data) to be able to make smarter decisions in the future.
+The primary goal of machine learning is to help computers learn from past experiences (data) so they can make smarter decisions in the future.

 With this approach, organizations can: